 The trend is so prevalent that some attorneys are prepped and ready to go around this time.

 Filing fees typically cost about $306, with attorney fees coming in around $1,200.
 So, on average, consumers pay about $1,500 to escape their debts via Chapter 7 bankruptcy.
 These figures are due to change depending on which state you are filing your bankruptcy in.

-Those costs are on the rise due to changes to the laws in 2005, which make filing tougher.
+Those costs are on the rise due to a 2005 change in the laws, which makes filing for bankruptcy a little tougher.
 This impacted attorney fees, with the simplest type, a no-asset Chapter 7, rising in cost by almost 50 percent, as reported by the American Bankruptcy Institute Law Review.

 Reasons To File For Bankruptcy

 Most people do not plan to file for bankruptcy.
-It is only when overwhelming debt becomes a crushing burden that this becomes the least painful of limited options.
+It’s only when overwhelming debt becomes a crushing burden that this becomes the least painful of your limited options.

 If you are thinking about filing for Chapter 7, here are some things you should consider first: